tanycypris/Open-Science-Training-Handbook_DE/05ExamplesAndPracticalGuidance/README.md

 7. using R, R Studio, and R Markdown to create a reproducible research
 8. exercise in creating a citizen science project

-* Materials and tools needed
+* Benötigte Materialien und Hilfsmittel:

    * Registration of: ORCID, OSF, GitHub, and DMPTool
    * Downloading and installing: Git, R, and R Studio

-* Level of prior knowledge needed
+* Benötigte Vorkenntnisse:

    * A basic knowledge in R, R Studio, and Git would be a plus.

-* Things to bear in mind
+* Zu beachtende Punkte:

    * He/she may have to put more time in explaining the concept of open data and why people should do it.
 Most debates occur in this preliminary stage.

-* How to adapt for other purposes
+* Wie man die Übung für andere Zwecke anpassen kann:

    * The exercise is made especially for geo/spatial sciences, but most part of it can used for any science, including citizen science project.